mzohreva/google-oauth-go-sample/README.md

 To obtain these credentials, please navigate to this site and follow the procedure to setup a new project: [Google Developer Console](https://console.developers.google.com/iam-admin/projects).

-## Dependencies

-To gather all the libraries this project uses, simply execute from the root: `go get -v ./...`

 # Running

-To run it, simply build & run and navigate to http://127.0.0.1:9090/login, nothing else should be required.
+To run it, simply build & run and navigate to http://127.0.0.1:9090/, nothing else should be required.

 ```
 go build